 Your body needs protein to survive, but a nourishing vegan protein source can be hard to find.
-Body Ecology’s new Fermented Protein Shake is 100 percent fermented and a complete vegan protein — with 15 grams of protein per serving — that is easy for your body to digest.
+Body Ecology’s new Immune Power Protein Shake is 100 percent fermented and a complete vegan protein — with 15 grams of protein per serving — that is easy for your body to digest.

 Vegan, plant-based sources of protein include:

 The bottom line is that you need protein.
 This need is large enough that protein makes up a whole group of macronutrients, alongside fat and carbohydrates.

 Protein is essential, meaning you must get it from food.

 Dietary protein replenishes lost amino acids — the building blocks of proteins — which do a number of important things in your body, like:

 - Help to create enzymes, neurotransmitters, and hormones

 - Repair cells

 - Help cells to communicate with one another